nachovz/wordpress-gitpod-one-click/README.md

 # Run Wordpress on gitpod

-You can use this repository to run a plain WordPress installation.
+You can use this repository to run a plain WordPress installation on [Gitpod](https://gitpod.io).

 Using: